ow-mods/ow-mod-db/README.md

 # Outer Wilds Mod Database

 Uses the mod list in [`mods.json` of the `source`](https://github.com/ow-mods/ow-mod-db/blob/source/mods.json) branch, fetches the required data for each mod.
-That data is then added to [`database.json` in the `master` branch](https://github.com/ow-mods/ow-mod-db/blob/master/database.json).
+That data is then added to [`database.json` in the `master` branch](https://ow-mods.github.io/ow-mod-db/database.json).
 The process happens automatically every once in a while.

+The database is deployed to GitHub Pages, since GitHub aggressively caches direct access to the raw file in the repo.
+So if you want to read from the database, you should use this URL: https://ow-mods.github.io/ow-mod-db/database.json

 ## [Click here to add your mod to the database](https://github.com/ow-mods/ow-mod-db/issues/new?labels=add-mod&template=add-mod.yml&title=%5BYour+mod+name+here%5D)